mozilla/explainers/README.md

 0. a short name for the feature, which will be used for the directory/repository for your explainer; use all lowercase short names with hyphens for separators
 1. user problem(s) to be solved (with a new standard), at least a one sentence description.
 Only the problem description, no proposed solution.

+### TC39 Stage 0 Proposals
+If your explainer is for a [TC39 Stage 0 proposal](https://tc39.es/process-document/), do the following:
+* minimally write up sections 1-3, optionally include sections 4 and 5 as well.
+Remember that Stage 0 is about exploring the problem space, not identifying a particular solution.
+* external feedback is not necessary (it's a normal part of asking for Stage 1 at TC39), but do get internal reviews and feedback.
+* once the proposal reaches Stage 1, it should be archived as described below.
+Further development will continue under the TC39 process.

 ### New counter-proposal
 If your explainer is a counter-proposal to an existing public explainer or group proposal, your minimum explainer should include enough additional sections to provide a useful contribution